Wordscapes Meets Tower Defense… With Cats

 Unlike most other seemingly similar word games, Kitty Letter offers more of a story mode.
 It’s not just about progressing from one level to the next, per se.
 Rather, the single player campaign plays out like an extended comic from The Oatmeal.
 This is like how the developers approached the Exploding Kittens card game.
 It’s meant to be fun and funny.

 For example, the letter tiles in the bottom half of the screen aren’t arranged in “a circle.”
 They make up “an enchanted language vortex from the multiverse of infinite vocabularinitie.”
 You don’t just find words and earn points.
 You wield this “magical portal that transforms unscrambled vocabulary words into magical cats.”
+Who knew unscrambling letters could be so epic?
+(We did.)

 Most of the game is in black and white with simple line drawings, just like the webcomic.
 The main splash of color comes from the psychedelic “language vortex.”
 You’ll also spot occasional colorful elements on the battlefield, like powerups and special characters.